keivalya/Robo-AI-recorded/README.md

 ---

-## How to Use
+## 🛠️ How to Use

 This repository is organized into directories corresponding to each topic.
 Each directory contains:
-- Lecture Notes
+- 📖 Lecture Notes
-- Code Examples
+- 💻 Code Examples
-- Exercises
+- 🧠 Exercises
-- Project Templates
+- 🔨 Project Templates

-Feel free to explore and contribute to the content! **To provide your feedback, feel free to raise an issue (tab at the top), and comment your valuable insights.**
+**Contributions are welcome!** Raise an issue or comment with your feedback to help improve the content.

 ---

-## License
+## 📜 License

 This repository is licensed under the [MIT License](LICENSE).